gbaranski/quizizz-cheat/README.md

 .then((res) => res.text()
 .then((t) => eval(t)))
 ```
-3. You'll be asked about player name, You have to put there name of any user that also takes a part in quiz.
+3. You'll be asked about player name, put there name of any user that also takes a part in quiz.
 Answer will be printed out in console.
 4. Repeat step 2 and 3 every single question.